vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 categories: [powershell, dsc]
 ---

-PowerShell works pretty smooth with .NET from day 1.
-Calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.
+PowerShell works pretty smooth with .NET from day one.
+But calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.

 To show that let's try to call some .NET reflection API.